szkrd/springald/docs/dev.md

 Since you wanted to minimize memory usage, you used vanilla js, which does have a certain charm, but looks like dog poop.
 But hey, it works.
+Later you decided to do a quick and dirty rewrite to typescript/

 You used **nwjs**, because you thought it was more lightweight than **electron**.
 You were wrong.
 You migrated this project to electron, because: